 China-backed payment processor to accelerate global expansion

 UnionPay, China's dominant payment card supplier, is looking to expand the number of shops and outlets overseas that will accept its cards and also grow the number of partner banks issuing UnionPay-branded cards.
-The move would increase its business, assist inbound and outbound travelers and is also aimed at promoting the use of the yuan as a global currency.
+The move would increase its business, assist inbound and outbound travellers and is also aimed at promoting the use of the yuan as a global currency.

 "UnionPay's internationalism provides convenience to Chinese residents and companies going overseas.
 Also it provides a new payment option for overseas residents and companies," Liu Shiyu, deputy governor of the People's Bank of China, said at the opening ceremony of UnionPay's unit.